The Discover Tenkara Karasu 360 and 400 were designed by Paul Gaskell

 The only thing I can think of that people might complain about is that the rod is not light at 3.4 ounces (without the tip plug).
 Others, though, would say the overall weight is not nearly as important as the balance and how the rod feels in the hand.
 As with the 360, I suspect a lot of the weight compared to other 400 length rods is in the grip, which actually brings the center of gravity closer to the your hand - particularly if you grip the rod on the front hump of the two hump "camel" grip.

 It seems the Discover Tenkara Karasu has triggered a bit of a firestorm on the Discover Tenkara Facebook page.
 I have spent very little time on Facebook lately - I've been too busy, and as even the discussion of the Karasu shows, Facebook is becoming more antisocial media than social media.
 One of questions that does deserve an answer, though, is what do you get for the $420 or $450 - which is a relatively high price for a tenkara rod.

-as much.
 Based on that, and starting from a clean slate, they set out to

 produce what they felt was the best tenkara rod in the world.
 To make